kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 This field was not added as a part of the Alpha release of Workload Aware Preemption, thus it lags one release behind the other fields.
 This means that it cannot be covered by the `GenericWorkload` feature gate.
-We introduced an additional feature gate `PodGroupPreemptionPolicy` just for this field, which was introduced as Alpha in v1.37.
+We introduced an additional feature gate `PodGroupPreemptionPolicy` just for this field, which was introduced as Alpha in v1.37 and is promoted to Beta in v1.38.

 As the `preemptionPolicy` is also a field of the Pod, we will apply the same constraints as for the priority.
 Namely, all pods within `PodGroup` will have to share the same `preemptionPolicy`.